 If you are one of those people who eats every two or three hours to "boost your metabolism," you could easily find yourself eating more than you need over the course of the day.
 But, if you cut your calorie intake down to 10–12 times your body weight (in pounds), it would be difficult not to lose weight.

 Eating less may be a bit of a challenge; although, if your diet centers around whole natural foods, with plenty of fruit and vegetables, you should not need to go hungry.
 But anything in life that’s worth accomplishing will take a certain degree of effort and discipline.
 So, if you’re not losing weight the way you want to, the answer may be very simple–eat less!

 2. You’re Eating Too Many Starchy Carbs

-If you are quite lean and you train hard, you can eat a decent amount of carbs, but if you have a lot of fat to lose reducing your carbs can be an important step to take in order to facilitate effective weight loss.
+If you are quite lean and you train hard, you can eat a good amount of carbs, but if you have a lot of fat to lose, reducing your carbs can be an important step to take in order to facilitate effective weight loss.
 Don’t go too far though, especially if you are training regularly, as you will need some carbs to help fuel your workouts, as well as to help preserve your muscle mass as you lose fat.